 1. Research and understand your target group

 By understanding your target group and their needs, you can tailor your website to meet (and exceed) their expectations.
-Personalized campaigns tailored to a concrete target audience are a certain way to improve engagement rate.
+Personalized content and campaigns tailored to a concrete target audience are a certain way to improve engagement rate.

 We love this tip since you can apply it to any aspect of your marketing and sales.
 For example, tailoring your message in your advertisements can improve your performance – and essentially define lower customer acquisition costs.
 Similarly, tailoring your message on email can improve your engagement rates there, too.